parsaBABALOO/Lexus-LX700h-Cinematic-3D-Experience/README.md

 ​Disclaimer: This project is a non-commercial, educational portfolio piece showcasing advanced frontend development skills.
 All 3D models, images, videos, and brand names (Lexus) are the intellectual property of Toyota Motor Corporation and are used solely for conceptual demonstration.
 This project is not affiliated with or endorsed by Lexus.

 ---

+📬 Contact

+Developer: Parsa Babaloo

+The only way to contact the developer is via email:

+Email: parsababalo1403@gmail.com

+Any other contact methods, accounts, or channels claiming association with this project are unofficial and should be ignored.

+---

+⭐ If this project helped you, please give it a star! ⭐